FruitbatM/amaris-chocolate/README.md

 ## Structure
 Amaris Chocolate website is designed to be elegant, consistent and user friendly.
 - Interaction Design
 - Information Design

 ## Skeleton
 The wireframes were created in [Balsamiq](https://balsamiq.com/).
-Please view the wireframes for desktop, tablet and mobile screens on the following link: Amaris Chocolate Wireframes (wireframes/Amaris chocolate_wireframes.pdf)
+Please view the wireframes for desktop, tablet and mobile screens on the following link: [Amaris Chocolate wireframes](wireframes/ac­wireframes.pdf).

-I created wire frames for the project using Balsamiq and have included a link here to access them in pdf form.
-The wireframes were designed and built in Balsamiq .
-They can be viewed at the following links

 ## Design
 ### Colour Scheme